 Cohort E Study Details

-The ongoing CHRYSALIS study is a first-in-human study of amivantamab as a single agent or in combination with lazertinib or chemotherapy.
-Dr. Cho reported on Cohort E (amivantamab plus lazertinib), which identified a recommended phase II dose of amivantamab at 1,050 mg for patients < 80 kg and 1,400 mg for those 80 kg or above, administered intravenously weekly during cycle 1 and every 2 weeks thereafter, in combination with oral lazertinib at 240 mg/d.
+The ongoing chrysalis study is a first-in-human study of amivantamab as a single agent or in combination with lazertinib or chemotherapy.
+Dr. Cho reported on Cohort E (amivantamab plus lazertinib), which identified a recommended phase II dose of amivantamab at 1,050 mg for patients < 80 kg and 1,400 mg for those≥ 80 kg, administered intravenously weekly during cycle 1 and every 2 weeks thereafter, in combination with oral lazertinib at 240 mg/d.

-The dose-expansion phase of Cohort E enrolled 45 patients who progressed on osimertinib but had not received chemotherapy.
+The dose-expansion phase of Cohort E enrolled 45 patients who experienced disease progression on osimertinib but had not received chemotherapy.
 Biomarker analysis of tumor tissue and circulating tumor DNA was done with next-generation sequencing and IHC for EGFR/MET expression.

 “The demographics were consistent with EGFR-mutated relapsed NSCLC,” Dr. Cho said.
-The median age was 65 years (range = 39–85), 56% were female, 44% were Caucasian, 42% were Asian, and 56% were smokers.
-Twenty-nine percent of patients had previously treated brain metastasis.
-The median number of prior lines of therapy was 2 (range = 1-4).
+The median age was 65 years (range = 39–85 years), 56% were female, 44% were White, 42% were Asian, and 56% were smokers.
+A total of 29% of patients had previously treated brain metastasis.
+The median number of prior lines of therapy was two (range = 1–4 lines).

-At a median follow-up of 11 months and a median treatment duration of 5.6 months, objective response rate was 36% and clinical benefit rate was 64%.
+At a median follow-up of 11 months and a median treatment duration of 5.6 months, the objective response rate was 36%, and the clinical benefit rate was 64%.
 The median duration of response was 9.6 months.
 Median progression-free survival was 4.9 months.

 The safety profile of the combination of amivantamab and lazertinib was consistent with previous experience with these agents.
 Adverse events were observed in all patients in Cohort E. Treatment-related grade 3 or higher adverse events occurred in 16%; 4% discontinued treatment, and 18% required a dose reduction.
 The most common adverse events of any grade included infusion-related reactions (78%), rash (78%), and paronychia (49%); these events were mainly grades 1 and 2.